mdonoughe/obs-gpmdp/README.md

 obs-gpmdp is built using [Cargo] which should be installed if you follow the [Rust installation instructions](https://www.rust-lang.org/en-US/install.html).

-On Windows you should only need a Rust build environment because there is a copy of obs.lib in the repository.
-On other systems you may need to set environment variables so the linker can find obs.
+On Windows the build script will try to find an installation of OBS to link against.
+On other systems you may need to set environment variables so the linker can find OBS.

 [OBS Studio]: https://obsproject.com/
 [Google Play Music Desktop Player]: https://www.googleplaymusicdesktopplayer.com/